Skip to content

 Transitions that feel destabilising are also the moments of greatest plasticity.
 The self is less fixed than usual.
 More is possible.
 The things you've been carrying out of habit rather than choice become visible — because habit is no longer enough to carry them.

 This is not to minimise the pain.
 Transitions are hard.
 But they are also the moments when genuine change — in values, in relationships, in the story you live by — becomes most available.
+The question is whether we rush past that opportunity in our urgency to restabilise, or whether we pause long enough to use it.

 Therapy during a life transition isn't crisis management.
 It's an opportunity to come through the change knowing yourself better — and more freely — than you went in.